-Click the "Start a New Project" button in the upper right corner of any Amazon Studios page.
-We'll then walk you through submitting your new series project step by step.
+Open the "Submit" menu at the top right of any Amazon Studios page, then under Series, select the type of series idea you'd like to submit.
+We'll then walk you through submitting your series idea step by step.

 If your new series idea is illustrated with character drawings or sketches in your mini-bible, you must identify the artist who brought the characters to life.
 The character designer defines a visual style reference used by animators creating episodes of an animated series.